 Its unique location in a natural harbor qualifies Willemstad as a rare example of a historic port city built in an environment of natural waters.

-Willemstad is a well-preserved historic port city and serves as an example of cultural integration in this region.
+Willemstad is a well-preserved historic port city and an example of cultural integration in this region.
 Willemstad’s development and architecture were influenced by the Dutch, who founded the town, and many Caribean influences.

 These influences are beautifully integrated into the natural harbor’s environment, making Willemstad a unique city.